 This grant will be awarded to projects that support research at the historical site of Ancient Troy and sites in the wider region of Western Turkey during the third to first millennia B.C.E., or the regions that supply context to the study of Troy, including but not limited to Anatolia (modern Turkey), southeastern Europe, the Aegean and Crete during the third to first millennia B.C.E.

-Grants may be awarded for the purchase of needed technologies to enable archaeologists to learn more from the above research sites.
-Such innovative technologies may include, but are not limited to: remote sensing, geographic information systems (GIS), geophysical techniques, LiDAR, global positioning systems (GPS), and space imaging radar.
+The grant may be used for the purchase of innovative technologies as part of the research, including but are not limited to remote sensing, geographic information systems (GIS), geophysical techniques, LiDAR, global positioning systems (GPS), and space imaging radar.

 To be eligible, applicants must have been AIA members in good standing for at least two consecutive years by the application deadline and must have a Ph.D. in archaeology or related field.
 The grant is open to all professionals working in the field.
 Applicants must be the director or co-director of the proposed research project.
 Permits must be obtained before funds are dispersed.
 To be successful, applications must clearly demonstrate the impact of the project and the critical need for AIA funding.
 Although combining AIA funds with other sources of support is allowed, a MacDonald grant should be central to the success of the project.

 The AIA will not fund overhead costs.
 Please note that funds may not be used for publication costs, for salaries for principal investigators, or to purchase land.